Learn more about Pediatric Nephrologists and how to choose the right one for you

 A pediatric nephrologist may also be known by the following names: children’s kidney doctor, pediatric renal specialist, children’s renal specialist, pediatric kidney specialist, or children’s kidney specialist.

 There are 13 specialists practicing Pediatric Nephrology in Wisconsin with an overall average rating of 4.5 stars.
-There are 2 hospitals in Wisconsin with affiliated Pediatric Nephrology specialists, including Children's Wisconsin - Milwaukee Hospital and UW Health University Hospital.
+There are 2 hospitals in Wisconsin with affiliated Pediatric Nephrology specialists, including Childrens Wisconsin and UW Health University Hospital.